-- a. in the light of the history of this concept, we cannot consider community to indicate a value that is superior to that of society; - b. it follows that we cannot consider 'community' to be part of a cultural heritage of progress against reaction; - c. point b) is demonstrated by the fact that the fascist and reactionary movements also-in their own way-made reference to the concept of community; - d. it is not easy to free community from the aura of the sacred or the bearer-of-truth.
-This has a distorting effect on the undeniable solidarity that spreads within it, a solidarity that often extends acritically under a flag or slogan; - e. it would be far from easy to separate the concept of 'community' from its original rural and peasant base with all the implications that are now far off in time and certainly in contrast to a general situation of profound technological change.
+- a. in the light of the history of this concept, we cannot consider community to indicate a value that is superior to that of society; - b. it follows that we cannot consider 'community' to be part of a cultural heritage of progress against reaction: - c. point b) is demonstrated by the fact that the fascist and reactionary movements also-in their own way-made reference to the concept of community; - d. it is not easy to free community from the aura of the sacred or the bearer-of-truth.
+This has a distorting effect on the undeniable solidarity that spreads within by common interest, creating interaction that serves to amalgamate the 'community'.